addok/addok/docs/api.md

   to filter by 'postcode' and you have a column 'code postal' containing the post code of each row, you will pass `postcode=code postal` and every row will be filtered according to the value of 'code postal' column
+- `lat` and `lon` parameters, like filters, can be used to define columns names that contain latitude and longitude values, for adding a preference center in the geocoding of each row

 #### Examples